hsandhu14/ai201-project4-provenance-guard/README.md

 ---

+# Known Limitations

+One limitation of this system is that highly polished human writing, such as academic papers or professional blog posts, may be classified as AI-generated because the stylometric signal favors longer sentences and higher vocabulary diversity.
+Likewise, lightly edited AI-generated writing may appear more human and receive a lower confidence score.
+Because of these limitations, Provenance Guard should be treated as a transparency tool rather than definitive proof of authorship.

+---

+# Spec Reflection

+The project specification helped guide my implementation by emphasizing uncertainty instead of forcing binary classifications.
+This led me to design a weighted confidence score and three transparency label variants rather than simply labeling every submission as AI or human.

+My implementation differs from what a production system would use because the audit log is currently stored in memory instead of SQLite.
+This simplified development and testing, but a production deployment should use persistent storage so audit records remain available after server restarts.

+---

+# AI Usage

+### Example 1

+I used AI assistance to generate the initial Flask application structure and endpoint skeletons.
+I reviewed and modified the generated code so it matched the project requirements, including using the required `/submit`, `/appeal`, and `/log` endpoints.

+### Example 2

+I used AI assistance while implementing the confidence scoring and transparency label logic.
+I revised the generated code to combine two independent detection signals with weighted scoring and ensured the transparency labels matched the project specification.

+---

 # Testing

-The API was tested using Git Bash and `curl`.
+The system was tested using Git Bash and `curl`.

-Tests performed:
+Completed tests include:

-* Successful content submission
+* Successful submission through `/submit`
-* Human-written examples
-* AI-generated examples
+* AI-generated writing sample
+* Human-written writing sample
 * Appeal submission
 * Audit log retrieval
-* Rate limiting (429 responses after exceeding limits)
+* Rate limiting verification (429 responses after exceeding limits)

 ---

 # Future Improvements

+Future versions of Provenance Guard could include:

+* Persistent SQLite audit logging
-* Add a third detection signal for an ensemble model.
+* A third detection signal using an ensemble approach
-* Store the audit log in SQLite instead of memory.
-* Build a web dashboard for analytics.
+* Analytics dashboard showing submission trends
-* Support additional content types such as images.
+* Multi-modal support for image or metadata attribution
+* Creator verification certificates